Boys' Basketball Camp

-By combining on-court station work with in-classroom film breakdown and lectures, players will learn skills and concepts that will help them reach their goals on the court, no matter how small or large they may be.
-The program will be led by college and high school coaches, including Mercersburg Academy Boys’ Varsity Head Coach Sean Crocker, and will include an overview of the college recruiting process for the players who are interested in playing basketball after high school.
+By combining on-court station work with classroom film breakdown and lectures, players will learn skills and concepts that will help them reach their goals on the court.
+The program will be led by college and high school coaches, including Mercersburg Academy Boys’ Varsity Head Coach Sean Crocker, and will include an overview of the college recruiting process for the participants who are interested in playing basketball after high school.

 Meet the Director

-Coach Crocker teaches mathematics and is Mercersburg Academy’s head boys’ varsity basketball coach.
-In his five years at Mercersburg, the team has finished 3rd in the highly competitive MAPL conference three years in a row and 13 players have had the opportunity to play college basketball after graduation.
+Sean Crocker teaches mathematics and is Mercersburg Academy’s head boys’ varsity basketball coach.
+His 2019-2020 Blue Storm team won 17 games (the program’s best record since 2006) and reached the PAISAA state quarterfinals.
+Thirteen of his players have had the opportunity to play college basketball after graduation.

 Sean came to Mercersburg from Stuart Hall School, a boarding school in Staunton, Virginia, where he taught math and computer science and was head boys’ basketball coach.
 On the court, his Stuart Hall teams improved from eight wins his first year to 18 victories in his final year at the school.
 Sean has taught and/or coached at Boston Latin School, Washington and Lee University, Tufts University, Framingham State College, and Wheelock College.
 He has also worked as director of operations for The Hoop Group and for East Coast Fusion/Team Loaded (an AAU basketball program).
 Sean is a graduate of Connecticut College and Tufts University.